- Syphilis is caused by a bacterium called Treponema

-Syphilis is passed during vaginal, anal, oral sex, or skin-to-skin contact with infected areas.
-Pregnant women with syphilis can pass it to their unborn child during pregnancy.
+Syphilis is passed during sex (vaginal, anal, or oral sex) or skin-to-skin contact with infected areas.
+Pregnant women with syphilis can pass it to their

-Syphilis is a disease of stages.
+Syphilis is a disease that has different stages.
 Each stage is characterized by different

 symptoms.
 These symptoms come and go, but unless syphilis is treated and cured,

 it will remain in the body and can cause serious damage over time.
-The early
+The stages

 sores) called a chancre appears on, around, or